UniStuttgart-IKR/Demo_DistributedMINDfulTeraFlowSDNLXD/README.md

 You can search in TeraFlow for all the other devices configured by looking at the `intentplot` to find which devices are impacted.\
 You can experiment with restarting the incus images and MINDFul to confirm that everything is rigidly in place.

+_* Disclaimer: The upper experiment requires significant RAM.
+If this is an issue, try running without setting up "tfs-vm-2" and instead using 2 Dummy SDN controllers_